Holistic Nursing Care for Seniors

 Our residents exercise daily in the morning.
-Our Activities Director leads group exercise class including light weightlifting, cardio, strength and balance training.
-She provides one on one range of motion and strengthening exercises for those requiring individual attention.
-Indoor and outdoor walks are also provided for our residents who need additional exercise and fresh air.
+Our staff leads group exercise class including cardio, strength and balance training.
+Indoor and outdoor walks are also provided for our ambulatory residents.

-Our residents feel better and engage in life more when they take only those prescription drugs that are absolutely necessary for their health.
+Our residents feel better and are more engaged when they take only those prescription drugs that are absolutely necessary for their health.
 All medications are routinely reviewed by the health care team to determine their necessity.
 Unnecessary drugs are weaned under the physician’s guidance.

-Our Activities Director Sherry leads interactive music sessions with the accordion and singing 3-5 times a week.
-We also have musicians perform including singing Girl Scouts, Barbara Friedman of Music Memories, electronic keyboard and golden oldies by Mr. Charles Scott Sr. and various duos and trios from the community.
+Our Activities Director Sherry leads interactive music sessions with the accordion and singing 2-3 times a week.
+We also have various musicians who perform including singing Girl Scouts, Barbara Friedman of Music Memories, electronic keyboard and golden oldies by Mr. Charles Scott Sr. and various duos and trios from the community.

 Are provided periodically to attractions in the area.
-Past outings have included Tonkadale Nursery, General Store, Minnesota Landscape Arboretum and Apple Haus, Hopkins Farmers Market, Dairy Queen, fishing at Lake Riley off pontoon boat, drives down Hopkins Main Street and around Lake Minnetonka.
+Past outings have included the Minnesota Landscape Arboretum and Apple Haus, Hopkins Farmers Market, Dairy Queen, fishing at Lake Riley off a pontoon boat, and lunch at Monka Beans in downtown Hopkins.

-We provide daily planned activities for our residents.
-Able residents have daily chores including sweeping, gardening, laundry folding, mail fetching, and animal care, which increases self-esteem and helps delay cognitive decline.
-Planned activities include music therapy, baking, flower planting, assisting with meal prep, Facebooking, music sessions, tea parties, holiday decorating and parties.
-Every Friday afternoon is Happy Hour with non-alcoholic cocktails, music and joke telling.
+We provide daily planned activities for resident engagement.
+Some residents also have daily chores including laundry folding, mail fetching, and rolling silverware which increases self-esteem and helps delay cognitive decline.
+Planned activities include music therapy, baking, flower planting, music sessions, tea parties, holiday decorating and parties.
+Every Friday afternoon is Happy Hour with non-alcoholic cocktails, appetizers, socializing and music.